Qualifying exams FAQs

 Graduate students are expected to complete their qualifying exam by the beginning of their fifth semester.
 This means that you typically take your qualifying exams in the summer following your second year of graduate school.

-At the end of the spring semester of the second year, you must notify the department’s Academic Services Coordinator (or ASC) of your intention to take the qualifying exams.
+At the end of the spring semester of the second year, you must notify the department’s Assistant Director of Graduate Studies of your intention to take the qualifying exams.
 You then complete official paperwork, which requires the signatures of your advisory committee members.

 Students who are double majors are allowed to defer their qualifying exams for up to one year.
 This means that they are expected to complete the qualifying exams by the beginning of their seventh semester, usually taking them in the summer after their third year of graduate school.